ManuelaDetomaso/machine-learning-model-example-package/README.md

 tar -xf ../diabete_prediction-0.0.1-py3-none-any.whl
 dir diabete_prediction
 ```
-Check if diabete_prediction/config.ini is there.
+In particular, check if diabete_prediction/config.ini is there.

 ##  Clean old builds (in Windows)